Vomiting without diarrhoea may be pregnancy sickness (morning sickness).

 This information is if you have both vomiting and diarrhoea.
 The most likely cause of this is a stomach bug (infection or virus), which should pass after two days (48 hours).

 Stomach bugs can very tiring.
 Try to look after yourself if you catch one.

 Stomach bugs in pregnancy

-- Make sure you rest as much as possible.
+- Make sure you stay at home and rest as much as possible.